marulkan/cesnet-hive/README.markdown

 Switches the alternatives used for the configuration.
 Default: 'cluster' (Debian) or undef.

-Use it only when supported (like with Cloudera for example).
+Use it only when supported (for example with Cloudera distribution).

 ####`db`